Effective as of December 14, 2017

 Additional User Information.
 You may voluntarily choose to provide additional information about yourself or your family to Ancestry in response to our email surveys, or through the Services (“Additional User Information”).
 Additional User Information does not include account, profile, payment, or usage details necessary to provide the Services, or any User Provided Content.
 You may have the option to share your Additional User Information with other users.
 Any sharing of Additional User Information with third parties is governed by our Privacy Statement.

 Ownership of Personal Information, Additional User Information and User Provided Content: You own your Personal Information, Additional User Information, and User Provided Content, but we need certain rights from you to use that information and content.
-By using the Services, you grant us the right to collect, host, transfer, process, analyse, communicate and store your Personal Information (including your Genetic Information) and Additional User Information in order to (a) provide the Services to you and other users, (b) for the purposes described in these Terms and our Privacy Statement, (c) to help our Users discover more about their family histories, and (d) for any other purpose to which you expressly agree, such as sharing with others.
+By using the Services, you grant us the right to collect, host, transfer, process, analyze, communicate and store your Personal Information (including your Genetic Information) and Additional User Information in order to (a) provide the Services to you and other users, (b) for the purposes described in these Terms and our Privacy Statement, (c) to help our Users discover more about their family histories, and (d) for any other purpose to which you expressly agree, such as sharing with others.
 Also, by submitting User Provided Content through any of the Services, you grant Ancestry a sublicensable, worldwide, royalty-free license to host, store, copy, publish, distribute, provide access to, create derivative works of, and otherwise use such User Provided Content to the extent and in the form or context we deem appropriate on or through any media or medium and with any technology or devices now known or hereafter developed or discovered.
 This includes the right for Ancestry to copy, display, and index your User Provided Content.
 Ancestry will own the indexes it creates.
 We will also have the right to continue to use your User Provided Content, even if you stop using the Services, but only as necessary for us to provide and improve the Services.

 Copyright and Trademark Notice: Each of the Services is protected by copyright as a collective work or compilation, pursuant to U.S. copyright laws, international conventions, and other copyright laws.
 The trademarks, service marks and logos contained in the Services are owned by or licensed to us.
 We and our licensors retain title, ownership and all other rights and interests in and to all Ancestry Content in the Services.